scevans/coffee-data/README.md

-# coffee-data
-Espresso machine output
+# Espresso machine output variation

 The UBC Biodiversity Research Centre has a wonderful coffee co-op whereby students, faculty and staff can purchase coffee in-house for a minimal price.
 The heart of this operation is the espresso machine.
 Well, the heart is actually [Andrew MacDonald](https://github.com/aammd) who [singlehandedly runs the coffee co-op](https://github.com/aammd/CoffeeCoop), but anyway.
 Patrons can select "large", "medium", or "small" pulls depending on whether they desire a fuller cup or a single shot.